monnierliz/monnierliz.github.io/index.md

 	Helps you to rediscover the pleasure of moving!

 Online on Zoom
-Tuesdays, 6:00-7:00 (EST)
+ 4 Tuesdays in May 6:00 p.m – 7:00 p.m.
+(EST)
-April 5,12,19, 25
+May 3, 10, 17, (no class May 24) May 31
-Classes will be recorded and available for one week.
+Classes will be recorded and available for two weeks.
 (Although recordings are not interactive, it does allow for flexibility for participation on your own time.
 I encourage you to do this if you are unable to make the Tuesday night class. )

 Registration
 To register, simply email me at monnierliz@gmail.com by April 3rd.
 I will then send you a link to the Zoom Meeting and send a recording to you afterward.
 I will also supply written reviews of the classes.